-There are two great things about redfish: they are fun to catch and they are one of the tastiest fish in the ocean.
-Thankfully, our last beach trip resulted in beautiful weather and a bountiful harvest of redfish.
+There are two great things about redfish: they are fun, to catch and they are one of the tastiest fish in the ocean.
+Thankfully, our last beach trip resulted in a bountiful harvest of redfish.

-There are a few other names for redfish.
-You may hear it referred to as red drum, channel bass, puppy drum, or spottail bass, though no matter what it’s called, it’s still a joy to catch and eat!
+There are a few other names for this fish, depending on where you live.
+You may hear it referred to as red drum, channel bass, puppy drum, or spottail bass.
+But no matter what it’s called, it’s still a joy to catch and eat!

+Another secret to blackening is the method of cooking — namely, the high heat of the skillet or pan.
 Blackening is a technique that causes a crust to form on the outside of fish, steak, chicken, and other meats.
 You’ll need a smoking hot skillet, a mixture of herbs and spices, and butter.
-It’s super simple to make and really there is no better way to prepare redfish.

 Here is the recipe with step-by-step instructions.